Enoch-Myers/Project-Maroon/UnityGame/Peghead/Assets/src/Isaac/StatsScreen/README.md

 1. Queries the best result from saved data for the current level into `bestLevelResult`.
 2. Initializes `newLevelResult` with default values for the upcoming result of the current level.
-3. Subscribes to the `PlayerHealth.OnPlayerDied` event to automatically show the level results when the player dies.
-4. Subscribes to the `PlayerHealth.OnLivesChanged` event to automatically update the `newLevelResult.lives` statistic whenever the player loses a life.
+3. Subscribes to the `PlayerHealth.OnLivesChanged` event to automatically update the `newLevelResult.lives` statistic whenever the player loses a life.

 In `StatsScreen.Start()`

-5. Hides the `StatsScreen` ui because it should not be visible until the player dies or until the player reaches the end of a level.
+4. Hides the `StatsScreen` ui because it should not be visible until the player reaches the end of a level.

 In `StatsScreen.Update()`

-6. Begins accumulating the time it takes for the player to finish the level, which is stored in `newLevelResult.time`.
+5. Begins accumulating the time it takes for the player to finish the level, which is stored in `newLevelResult.time`.

 ## Editor Configuration: